yangjl/zmSNPtools/README.md

 zmSNPtools
 ==========

-A collection of python codes designed to process a range of basic, \
+A collection of python, perl and R codes designed to process a range of basic, \
 large-scale analyses for SNPs of maize diversity panel.

 Usage: